albertbellonch/bellonch.com/_posts/2017-11-20-always-on-my-mind-by-pet-shop-boys.md

 ### Moving on to the UK

-The band began almost a decade after Elvis' cover, briefly after Neil Tennant (which studied in London Metropolitan University, [like me](/hello-part-two){:target="_blank"}!) and Chris Lowe met in an electronics shop in London in 1981.
+The band began almost a decade after Elvis' cover, briefly after Neil Tennant (that studied in London Metropolitan University, [like me](/hello-part-two){:target="_blank"}!) and Chris Lowe met in an electronics shop in London in 1981.
 Unaware that they would do a hit version of this song at that time, they began working on songs and performing under the name West End, although they ended up using their definitive name after the job some of their friends had.

 Soon after, in 1983, they got a record deal with producer Bobby Orlando after Tennant met him while he was interviewing The Police.
 For a year, they recorded and released more than ten singles, including widely know songs as *West End Girls*, *Rent* or *It's A Sin* and eventually, in 1985, they moved to the London-based Parlophone label.
 By early 1986, *West End Girls* started reaching top 1 everywhere, including the US and Canada, and ended up being the band's most heard song ever.